-Many people shopping for watches want a timepiece that is waterproof.
-A watch cannot be completely waterproof because it is made of many different parts, but a water-resistant watch is a great investment, and many water-resistant watches can be worn while swimming, showering and diving.
-Men's watches and ladies watches can be water-resistant, and these sport watches and dive watches are available in a range of styles.
-Consider these facts when shopping for a water-resistant watch:
+Many people want a timepiece that is waterproof.
+A watch cannot be completely waterproof because it is made of many different parts, but a water-resistant watch is a great investment, and many can be worn while swimming, showering, and even diving.
+These sport watches and dive watches are available in a range of styles, for men and for women.
+Consider these facts when shopping for a water-resistant watch.

-Construction: A water-resistant sport watch or dive watch will have rubber, nylon or Teflon gaskets set on the crystal, chronograph pushers and on the case at the case back.
-In addition, a waterproof sealant lines the case of a good water-resistant men's or ladies watch.
+Construction: A water-resistant sport watch or dive watch will have rubber, nylon, or Teflon gaskets set on the crystal, chronograph pushers, and the case at the case back.
+In addition, a waterproof sealant lines the case of a good water-resistant watch.